Introducing Pods (and other Kubernetes objects)

 You should get the following answer:

-KIND: Pod VERSION: v1 DESCRIPTION: Pod is a collection of containers that can run on a host.
-This resource is created by clients and scheduled onto hosts. …
+Pod is a collection of containers that can run on a host.
+This resource is created by clients and scheduled onto hosts.

 So what does this mean?
 What is a Pod?
 A Pod is a unit of one or more containers that share a network namespace and storage volumes while running on a Kubernetes node.
 It is also Kubernetes’ most granular unit of scheduling for a containerized workload.